json420/degu/doc/tutorial.rst

 (b' ', None)
 (b'us', None)
 (b'', None)

+(Note that :meth:`degu.base.ChunkedBody.readchunk()` can also be used to manually step through the chunks.)

 :meth:`degu.base.ChunkedBody.read()` can be used to accumulate all the chunk data into a single ``bytearray``, at the expense of loosing the exact chunk data